2014 Hiroshima landslides: Rescue efforts

 Japanese Prime Minister Shinzo Abe directed the military to deploy hundreds of personnel to assist the local rescue teams.
 Japanese Red Cross and the NPO Peace Winds Japan also sent staff, and an estimated 1,300 people have volunteered.
 Disaster Volunteer of Hiroshima City decided to discontinue activities on 24 August.
 Volunteers continued later, but stopped temporarily on 4 September because of bad weather.

-An estimated 2,000–3,600 rescuers consisting of firefighters, police and members of the Self-Defense Force took part in searching and clearing debris despite rain and dangerous conditions that hampered and sometimes halted their efforts.
+An estimated 2,000–3,600 rescuers consisting of firefighters, police and members of the Self-Defense Force (SDF) took part in searching and clearing debris despite rain and dangerous conditions that hampered and sometimes halted their efforts.
 There was also ongoing risk for a secondary disaster, and more rain was forecast for the area.
 Consequently, residents on Asakita and Asaminami were told to evacuate.
 Because schools were being used as shelters, several had to postpone the start dates.
 All elementary school shelters were closed 1 November.

 Evacuation advisories were partially lifted for Asaminami-ku on Sunday, 31 August, allowing about 14,400 persons (around 5700 households) to return to their homes.

 Number of persons and households in shelters, by date:

 Prime Minister Shinzo Abe planned to visit the disaster area on the morning of 24 August, but bad weather postponed his visit by one day.

 The Emperor and Empress visited Hiroshima 3 December, and observed damage and met survivors, SDF personnel, firefighters, police and volunteers.

 5 September Cabinet of Japan meeting estimated that 900 million yen is needed for Hiroshima's recovery.
 (The valuation of the damage caused by the landslide is incomplete.)

 Hiroshima prefectural and municipal governments decided to provide 157 public housing units, for evacuees, free of charge.
 Officials were forced to hold a lottery after 284 households applied.
 Local governments are also preparing to build temporary housing for those who lost their homes.
 The procedures will begin on 28 August, which is also the earliest day tenants can move in.
 According to the city, municipal housing is provided rent-free for up to a maximum six-month stay, as a general rule.

 On 2 September, officials issued a new evacuation advisory to parts of Asaminami-ku, fearing that a nearby slope might collapse and cause more damage.
 This affected around 2,520 persons(about 980 households).

 Voluntarily evacuation order was issued 24 September to districts of Asakita and Asaminami-ku because Typhoon 16.

 At next day, part of it was cancelled.

 On 1 October and further 7 October and 17th, evacuation advisories were cancelled for several parts of area.

 On 20 November, last evacuation advisory was cancelled and 42 people (16 households) were able to return to their homes.

 The last shelter was closed 25 December.